The course is aimed at shoot captains, syndicate members and anyone that manages their own small shoot.

 It provides an opportunity to be with like-minded people and ask key questions which could benefit and improve your shoot.

+The course will be held on Saturday 29 May 2021.
 Course candidates will need to arrive at 9am for a 9:30am start.
 The course is predicted to finish around 4pm.

 It will start with an interactive classroom session where we will discuss preseason requirements, shoot briefings, safety in the field, gun/choke/cartridge combinations and health and safety.
 These are all key elements which are written about in The Code of Good Shooting Practice and The Knowledge.

 The afternoon session starts with a presentation about the GWCT Allerton project before doing a shoot walk around the site.